b0bbybaldi/open-horizon/doc/EXAMPLES.md

 + Level `7` - Service -AAS for other nodes (e.g. `couchdb`)
 + Level `8` - Multi-pattern composition (i.e. _application_)

-## Examples listing
+## Example services
-Below is a listing of services, some of which are also configured to be deployed as test patterns.
+Below is a listing of services.
 Services denoted in *italic* are either WIP or TBD.

 Level|Type|Services|Port|Expose|Shared|Description
 ---|---|---|---|---|---|---|